canvas-ai/canvas-electron/README.md

 - webdavd - Canvas based dynamic Desktop and Downloads folders
 - cacache - Integral part of storeD for caching remote data locally
 - vLLM - Currently evaluating as the LLM backend
-- electron - Well ..should be easy enough to migrate to a more lightweight solution later on
+- electron - Well ..it should be easy enough to migrate to a more lightweight solution later on

 <br />